open-condo-software/condo/packages/icons/docs/IMPORT.md

-To import colors from Figma, create a .env file and populate the following variables in it:
+To import icons from Figma, create a .env file and populate the following variables in it:
 - FIGMA_API_TOKEN - your personal access token from Figma
 - FIGMA_FILE_ID - Figma [file id](https://help.figma.com/hc/en-us/articles/360052378433-Bubble-and-Figma), where icons are stored
 - FIGMA_PAGE_NAME - Name of page, where icon components are stored